 Graduate degrees: MS in electrical and computer engineering; PhD in electrical and computer engineering

-Electrical engineers and computer engineers make vital contributions to nearly all facets of modern society through their work in areas, such as computer systems, software applications, medical imaging, robotics, wireless communications, and fiber optics.
+Electrical engineers and computer engineers make vital contributions to nearly all facets of modern society through their work in areas such as the internet of things (IoT), artificial intelligence, deep learning, computer systems, software applications, medical imaging, robotics, wireless communications, and fiber optics.
 From smart technologies to high-definition television, cellular telephones, and computer networks, the contributions of electrical and computer engineers are constantly reinventing the world.